’23 March

 Overall, Refik Anadol’s “Living Paintings” is a groundbreaking project that showcases the incredible potential of technology and its ability to transform our understanding of art.
 It is a powerful reminder of the creative power of human imagination and the endless possibilities that lie ahead.

-Some near-by buildings that caught my eye.
+Some near-by buildings that caught my eye with their above-ground parking..

 Remember Darryl’s Wires